-- (a) The following holidays shall be recognized for employees employed under the provisions of Part A of this Agreement: New Year's Day, President's Day, Memorial Day, Fourth of July, Labor Day, Veteran's Day, Thanksgiving Day, the day after Thanksgiving Day, and Christmas Day.
-Any holiday designated by federal statute shall be considered to fall on the day so designated except that any holiday falling on a Saturday, whether designated by federal statute or not, shall, for the purpose of this Agreement, be celebrated on the previous Friday, and any holiday falling on a Sunday, whether designated by federal statute or not, shall, for the purpose of this Agreement, be celebrated on the following Monday.
-All work performed on a holiday shall be paid in accordance with the provisions for work on an employee's seventh day of work within a workweek as set forth in Section 21(c) below. - (b) Except as otherwise provided in this Agreement, each employee employed under Part A of this Agreement shall be entitled to an unworked holiday pay benefit as payment for holidays not worked, which shall be computed based on 3.719% of the employee's annual straight time work earnings.
-Any amounts paid by the Employer for such unworked holidays shall be offset against the 3.719% payment due, it being understood that the right of offset against unworked holiday pay provided hereunder shall be neither greater than nor less than the right of offset provided to the Employer under the Producer IATSE West Coast Studio Local Agreements.
+(a) The following holidays shall be recognized for employees employed under the provisions of this side letter: New Year's Day, President's Day, Memorial Day, Fourth of July, Labor Day, Veteran's Day, Thanksgiving Day, the day after Thanksgiving Day, and Christmas Day.
+Any holiday designated by federal statute shall be considered to fall on the day so designated except that any holiday falling on a Saturday, whether designated by federal statute or not, shall, for the purpose of this side letter, be celebrated on the previous Friday, and any holiday falling on a Sunday, whether designated by federal statute or not, shall, for the purpose of this side letter, be celebrated on a holiday shall be paid in accordance with the provisions for work on an employee's seventh day of work within a workweek as set forth below.

+(b) Except as otherwise provided in this side letter, each employee employed under this side letter shall be entitled to an unworked holiday pay benefit as payment for holidays not worked, which shall be computed based on 3.719% of the employee's annual straight time work earnings.
+Any amounts paid by the Employer for such unworked holidays shall be offset against the 3.719% payment due, it being understood that the right of offset against unworked holiday pay provided hereunder shall be neither greater than nor less than the right of offset provided to the Employer under the Producer - IATSE West Coast Studio Local Agreements.
 Payment for unworked holidays shall be made in a lump sum in a separate check issued either at the end of the television season or upon completion of a theatrical production.